-When I was preganant, as I have told you before, my mother-in-law advised me to stay away from fenugreek and other spices such as cinnamon, fennel, nutmeg and cloves, in fact, in my family, all women believe that these spices are the most dangerous to consume when pregnant, so, I was ordered to avoid them and my pregnancy went very well.
+When I was preganant, as I have told you before, my mother-in-law advised me to stay away from fenugreek and other spices such as cinnamon, fennel, nutmeg and cloves, in fact, in my family, all women believe that these spices are very dangerous to consume when pregnant, so, I was ordered to avoid them and my pregnancy went very well.

 So, better safe than sorry, never consume fenugreek when pregnant, if you have to, like in curry preparations, then once a week or a month is more than enough, otherwise, stay away from it.

-Another very important information for you to consider, fenugreek is also responsible for increasing the oxytocin level in the bloodstream, and let me remind you that this neurotransmitter is responsible for increasing the contractions of the uterus, which is very bad for pregnancy, especially during the first trimester since this can result in a miscarriage.
+Another important fact for you to consider, fenugreek is also responsible for increasing oxytocin level in the bloodstream, and let me remind you that this neurotransmitter is responsible for increasing the contractions of the uterus, which is very bad for pregnancy, especially during the first trimester since this can result in a miscarriage.